A Complete Guide to Everest Base Camp Trek

 The central government of Nepal has set up the system of TIMS (Trekkers Information management systems) to collect the data of all trekkers in Nepal, and according to the Central Nepal government, the TIMS card is required before any individual can trek anywhere in Nepal.

-To get the actual database of trekkers, Nepal wants you to get a TIMS permit.
+Nepal wants you to get a TIMS permit to get the actual database of trekkers.
 TIMS permit costs Nepalese Rupees 2000 and is only valid for a single entry into any national park.
-This permit is required and checked in the Annapurna and Langtang region, but not in the Everest region.
+This permit is required and checked in the Annapurna and Langtang region but not on Everest.

 Other documents for trekking permits